AlexsLemonade/OpenScPCA-analysis/docs/contributing-to-analyses/creating-pull-requests/index.md

 ## Using pull requests in OpenScPCA

-Once you have created a [feature branch](../working-with-git/working-with-branches.md) and [committed changes to that branch](../working-with-git/making-commits.md), you will file a pull request to merge those changes into the `main` branch of `AlexsLemonade/OpenScPCA-analysis`.
+Once you have created a [feature branch](../working-with-git/working-with-branches.md) and [committed changes to that branch](../working-with-git/making-commits.md), you will file a PR to merge those changes into the `main` branch of `AlexsLemonade/OpenScPCA-analysis`.

-- Each pull request contains a group of related changes to the code.
+- Each PR contains a group of related changes to the code.
-    - Not sure what to include in your pull request?
+    - Not sure what to include in your PR?
     See [scoping a pull request](STUB-LINK to scoping).
-- Each pull request includes a description of the changes made.
+- Each PR includes a description of the changes made.
     - We provide a [pull request template](STUB-LINK to templates) to guide you on what to include in your pull request description.
-- All pull requests are [reviewed](STUB-LINK to review) by at least one Data Lab staff member before they can be approved.
+- All PRs are [reviewed](STUB-LINK to review) by at least one Data Lab staff member before they can be approved.
 Once approved, a Data Lab staff member will merge your feature branch into the `main` branch of `AlexsLemonade/OpenScPCA-analysis`.

-## Reviewing pull requests
+## The pull request review process

-We require that [at least one Data Lab staff member review](STUB-LINK to reviewing) the content of all pull requests.
+We require that [at least one Data Lab staff member review](STUB-LINK to reviewing) the content of all PRs.
 We will review your code contribution by:

 - Checking for correctness, clarity, and reproducibility in the code